ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

     5. The dark cloud and the ghosts likely cohabitate with you in your home.
 If you were able to visit the Drave then meditate on its waters, imagine the river flowing through your home.
 You will feel a sensation as you are meditating, like a rush or a draining feeling.
 Eventually, this will drain the dark cloud from your surroundings, work your way up to 15 minutes and move on to the next step.

-    4. To eliminate the ghosts, envision yourself in the cemetary.
+    4. To eliminate the ghosts, envision yourself in a cemetary.
 Focus on the tree and imagine the landscape overlaid in your home.
 Its holy ground, the only holy ground we know of that is common to everyone.
 You are opening a portal to the cemetary just by thinking about it.
 The effect on ghosts should be instantaneous, try it for 15 minutes.

     6. If you weren't able to visit the Drave, you can still meditate on the cemetary to destory the dark cloud.
 After meditating on the cemetary momentarily, the ghosts will be gone.
 You may find that it is quieter, and any beings left are deities.
 These are the people you want on your team.
 To defeat the dark cloud, you will have to work together and train together, working your way up to meditating on the cemetary from minutes, to hours.
 This is much easier if you can build a team to meditate together.
 Pace yourself and take breaks.